-The MDR 26-pin connector on the NI 1427 provides connection to Camera Link-compatible cameras.
-For further configuration information, refer to the Camera Link and the NI 1427 section of Chapter 2, Hardware Overview.
+The NI 1426 supports the Camera Link Base configuration.
+The MDR 26-pin connector provides access to base configuration cameras.
+For further configuration information, refer to the Camera Link and the NI 1426 section of Chapter 2, Hardware Overview.

 The 15-pin D-SUB connector has four external TTL input/output (I/O) lines you can use as triggers or as high-speed digital I/O lines.
 Should you choose not to use the TTL I/O lines, the 15-pin D-SUB connector also provides access to two optically isolated inputs and two RS-422 inputs.
-The RS-422 inputs can be used as either single-ended or differential lines, or together as a quadrature encoder input.
-Additional I/O lines for advanced triggering, pulse-train outputs, and isolated digital I/O are available with the NI Camera Link I/O Extension Board.
-Refer to the NI Camera Link I/O Extension Board User Guide for information about the NI Camera Link I/O Extension Board.
+These inputs can be individually selected in software.

-For more advanced digital or analog system triggering or digital I/O lines, you can use the NI 1427 and NI-IMAQ with National Instruments Data Acquisition (DAQ) or Motion Control products.
+For more advanced digital or analog system triggering or digital I/O lines, you can use the NI 1426 and NI-IMAQ with the National Instruments data acquisition (DAQ) or motion control product lines.

 Synchronizing several functions to a common trigger or timing event can be a challenge with image acquisition devices.
-The NI 1427 uses the Real-Time System Integration (RTSI) bus to synchronize multiple devices, such as data acquisition and motion control devices.
-The RTSI bus uses the National Instrument RTSI bus interface and ribbon cable to route additional timing and trigger signals between the NI 1427 and up to four National Instruments Vision, DAQ, or Motion Control devices.
-The RTSI bus can also synchronize multiple image acquisition devices to perform simultaneous captures.
+The NI 1426 uses the Real-Time System Integration (RTSI) bus to solve this problem.

+The RTSI bus uses the National Instruments RTSI bus interface and ribbon cable to route additional timing and trigger signals between the NI 1426 and up to four National Instruments DAQ, Motion Control, or image acquisition devices.

-Refer to the Specifications section of Getting Started with the NI PCIe-1427 for detailed specifications of the NI 1427.
+For detailed specifications of the NI 1426, refer to the Specifications section of Getting Started with the NI PCI-1426.